 Enrolling in a BA or BS program means you have the opportunity to gain skills such as writing, time management, teamwork, and presentation skills, all of which are valuable in the job market.
 It is an empowering experience because earning a bachelor’s degree is a globally recognized achievement.

 Earning a bachelor’s degree is a commitment to learning that may be beneficial to your career, but it also requires resources like time and money.

-A bachelor’s degree, whether a BA or a BS, typically takes four years of full-time coursework to complete.
+Both the BA and BS typically take between four and fives years of full-time coursework to complete.
 A part-time program may take longer.
 You may be able to finish programs with less rigorous requirements in just three years, particularly if you've earned credits from other programs.
 BS programs tend to have more required core and major courses than BA programs, and may take more time to complete.

 Tuition fees for bachelor’s degree programs vary widely by school, as well as by program or major.
 An estimated 60 percent of public research universities assess tuition based on year of study, major, or both, according to a study at New York University .
 Another survey conducted at Cornell University in 2011 found that schools often charge more for business, engineering, and nursing programs.